-A thematic approach is used to develop advance studio practices.
+A thematic approach is used to develop advanced studio practices.
 Through consideration of particular topics, investigation of paint processes to strengthen proficiency, analysis of problems in composition and content, a variety of traditional and contemporary painting, applications leading toward individualized expression are explored.
-Note: This course may be repeated. (\$25 lab fee)

-Recommended: ART 1214 and 2164.
+Note: This course may be repeated for credit. (\$30 lab fee) Recommended: ART 1214 and 2164.
 Prerequisites: ART 2314 or instructor's permission.
 Course rotation: Typically once a year.
-General Education: Intermediate - Inquiry & Analysis.
+General Education: Intermediate - Inquiry & Analysis; Intermediate - Application & Integration of Knowledge.